danielecook/seq-collection/docs/src/vcf/sample.md

 Options:
-  --bed=BED                  A set of bed regions to restrict sampling to -n, --sites=SITES          Number of sites to sample (default: 10) -h, --help                 Show this help
+  --bed=BED                  A set of bed regions to restrict sampling to -t, --types=TYPES          Variant types to sample (all,snps,mnps,indels (default: all) -n, --sites=SITES          Number of sites to sample (default: 10) -h, --help                 Show this help
 ```

+The `sample` command selects random variants.
+The algorithm works as follows.

+1. Chromosomes are weighted by length and randomly selected by their weights.
+2. A position is randomly selected.
+3. 1kb upstream is searched for variants and returned.
+If not, the process is repeated until the desired number of sites is returned.

+## Options

+### `--types`

+Select only sites that are `snps`, `mnps` (Multi-nucleotide polymorphism), or `indels`.